Counseling for Students in University Housing

 From Madison Street Entrance: Take the elevator or stairs to the third floor.
 Room 304 is just to the left of the main desk.

 From the T. Anne Cleary Walkway: Take the skywalk just south of the North Hall Parking Ramp into Catlett Hall.
 Once inside, turn right towards the main desk.
 Room 304 will be on your right.

-Cambus routes which stop at Davenport Street near Currier and Burge Halls (Bongo #1015 & #1016) are Red, Blue, Interdorm, Hawkeye Interdorm, and Mayflower Shuttle.
+Cambus routes which stop at Davenport Street near Currier and Burge Halls (Stops: Burge Hall, Currier Hall) are 31 Red, 32 Blue, 35 Interdorm, and 43 Hawkeye Interdorm.

 Resources for Residents

 - How to Navigate Homesickness